ap-samples/html5-example/README.md

 html5-example
 =============

-This is repository with various HTML5/CSS3 samples.
-Making it for myself mostly, but in hope that someone else can learn from them, too.
+This is repository with various front-end web programming samples (using HTML5/CSS3 where possible).